 The second study focused more specifically on joint and muscle pain or other discomfort among breast cancer patients.2 It compared 247 patients with breast cancer who had completed adjuvant treatment including radiation therapy, chemotherapy, and hormone therapy with 274 women without this illness.
 For the cancer patients, the median time from diagnosis was 28 months.

-Sixty-two percent of the cancer patients reported current pain compared to 53% in the control group.
-For the cancer group, several medications appeared to be predictive for the presence of pain including treatment with tamoxifen, taxane, and aromatase inhibitors.
+Sixty-two percent of the cancer patients reported current pain compared with 53% in the control group.
+For the cancer group, several medications appeared to be predictive for the presence of pain, including treatment with tamoxifen, taxane, and aromatase inhibitors.